-If Mr. Garcia's employment is terminated without cause (other than in the event of a change of control, as discussed further below), Mr. Garcia will receive, in the form of base salary continuance, (a) if his service is less than four years, 12 months' base salary; (b) if his service is more than four years but less than 10 years, 18 months' base salary; or (c) if his service is 10 years or more, 24 months' base salary (the "Garcia Salary Continuance Period").

-In the event of a change of control, if Mr. Garcia's employment is terminated without cause, or he resigns due to constructive dismissal, within, if it is a direct consequence of an anticipated change of control, six months prior to a change of control or within one year following a change of control, he will be entitled to severance in an amount equal to: (a) 30 months' base salary; and (b) a pro rata VCIP payment for the period up to the termination date and then, for the 24 month period after the termination date, a VCIP payment at full target under the VCIP.
-Mr. Garcia will further be entitled to reimbursement of reasonable moving expenses up to a maximum of \$75,000, in connection with the relocation of his residence from Sault Ste.
+If Mr. Garcia's employment is terminated without cause (other than in the event of a change of control, as discussed further below), Mr. Garcia will receive, in the form of base salary continuance: (a) if his service is less than four years, 12 months' base salary; (b) if his service is more than four years but less than 10 years, 18 months' base salary; or (c) if his service is 10 years or more, 24 months' base salary (the "Garcia Salary Continuance Period").
+Mr. Garcia is entitled to vest any earned RSUs and PSUs in accordance with the conditions of vesting as set forth in the respective award agreements and the Omnibus Incentive Plan.
+In the event of a change of control, if Mr. Garcia's employment is terminated without cause, or he resigns due to constructive dismissal, within, if it is a direct consequence of an anticipated change of control, six months prior to a change of control or within one year following a change of control, he will be entitled to a lump sum severance in an amount equal to: (a) 30 months' base salary; and (b) a pro rata VCIP payment for the period up to the termination date and then, for the 24 month period after the termination date, a VCIP payment at full target under the VCIP.
+Mr. Garcia will further be entitled to reimbursement of reasonable moving expenses up to a maximum of US\$75,000 (C\$103,845, calculated using the Bank of Canada exchange rate on August 1, 2024, being US\$1 to C\$1.3846), in connection with the relocation of his residence from Sault Ste.
 Marie, Ontario to Tucson, Arizona (or its vicinity).
+Mr. Garcia is entitled to vest any earned RSUs and PSUs in accordance with the conditions of vesting as set forth in the respective award agreements and the Omnibus Incentive Plan.

-In certain circumstances, Mr. Garcia will receive amounts payable prior to the termination date in accordance with the Variable Compensation Incentive Plan ("VCIP") and will be entitled to receive a pro rata VCIP payment at full target under the plan for the partial fiscal year up to the termination date.
+In certain circumstances, Mr. Garcia will receive amounts payable prior to the termination date in accordance with the VCIP and will be entitled to receive a pro rata VCIP payment at full target under the plan for the partial fiscal year up to the termination date.
 During the Garcia Salary Continuance Period or until he obtains alternate employment, Mr. Garcia will, (a) subject to and in accordance with the terms of the applicable benefit plan, receive medical, dental and life insurance coverage; and (b) subject to and in accordance with the terms of the applicable retirement plan, participate in the retirement plans.